githubsatelliteworkshops/codeql/java.md

 ## Workshop <a id="workshop"></a>

 The workshop is split into several steps.
 You can write one query per step, or work with a single query that you refine at each step.
-Each step has a **hint** that describes useful classes and predicates in the CodeQL standard libraries for C/C++.
-You can explore these in your IDE using the autocomplete suggestions (Ctrl + Space) and the jump-to-definition command (F12).
+Each step has a **hint** that describes useful classes and predicates in the CodeQL standard libraries for Java.
+You can explore these in your IDE using the autocomplete suggestions (`Ctrl + Space`) and the jump-to-definition command (`F12`).

 ### Section 1: Finding XML deserialization <a id="section1"></a>